 This document provides guidelines to be used in removing elements that have been bonded to optics using epoxy.
 Because these repair scenarios are usually unique, this document does not seek to cover all details.
 Please contact subsystem leads whenever questions arise.

-It appears that the Suspensions group prefers to use Acetone for removal of epoxy-bonded prisms.
+It appears that the Suspensions group prefers to use acetone for removal of epoxy-bonded prisms.
 This approach is assumed as a baseline.

 Applicable Documents